Lowry gets triple-double, Raptors rout Nets

-TORONTO -- Kyle Lowry posted his 11th career triple-double and DeMar DeRozan scored 31 points as the Toronto Raptors defeated the Brooklyn Nets 120-87 on Friday night.
+TORONTO -- The way Toronto Raptors coach Dwane Casey put it, he gave his point guard Kyle Lowry two minutes to complete his triple-double in the 120-87 rout of the Brooklyn Nets on Friday night.

+Lowry needed one rebound to complete the 11th triple-double of his career -- and nine with the Raptors -- and got it early in the fourth quarter before being removed from the game.

+He finished with 10 points, 12 assists and 10 rebounds while DeMar DeRozan led the scoring with 31 points.

 The Raptors have defeated the Nets in the past nine meetings between the teams.
 The last time the Nets beat the Raptors was April 3, 2015.